thainapires/spotify-playlist-liked-songs/README.md

 <h2 align="center">Playlist with Liked Tracks from Spotify</h2>

 <p align="center">
-  A little while ago, I really wanted to save all of my liked spotify songs into one single playlist, but doing this by hand would be impossible.
-I decided to explore the spotify API and this repository contains my code, that retrieves all of the liked songs from a spotify account and adds to a new playlist called "All my liked songs".
-I'm still working on improving the code.
+  Script that retrieves all liked songs from an user and adds then into a new playlist called "All of my liked songs".
 </p>

 <p align="center">